BeissingerLab/BeissingerLab.github.io/Detox.md

 ### May 2017

+#### May 18
+[Barber and Elde](http://science.sciencemag.org/content/346/6215/1362) Escape from bacterial iron piracy through rapid evolution of transferrin

 #### May 11
 [Shen et al.](https://www.nature.com/articles/s41559-017-0126) Contentious relationships in phylogenomic studies can be driven by a handful of genes